learningequality/ricecooker/docs/nodes.md

 It is highly recommended to find suitable thumbnail images for topic nodes.
 The presence of thumbnails will make the content more appealing and easier to browse.
-The `--thumbnails` command line argument can be used to generate thumbnails for topic nodes based on the thumbnails of the content nodes they contain.
+Set `derive_thumbnails=True` on a topic node or use the `--thumbnails` command line argument and Ricecooker will generate thumbnails for topic nodes based on the thumbnails of the content nodes they contain.